-We have audited the consolidated financial statements of VE Sonnedix Equityco, S.L. (the Parent), and its subsidiaries (the Group) which comprise the consolidated statement of financial position as at December 31, 2023, the consolidated income statement, the consolidated statement of changes in equity, the consolidated cash flow statement, and the notes thereto for the year ended.
+We have audited the consolidated financial statements of VE SONNEDIX EQUITYCO, S.L. ("the Parent") and its subsidiaries ("the Group"), which comprise the balance sheet at December 31, 2024, the income statement, the statement of changes in equity, the cash flow statement, and the notes thereto, all consolidated, for the year then ended.

-In our opinion, the accompanying consolidated financial statements give a true and fair view, in all material respects, of the equity and financial position of the Group as at December 31, 2023 and of its financial performance and its cash flows for the year then ended in accordance with the International Financial Reporting Standards, as adopted by the European Union (IFRS-EU), and other provisions in the regulatory framework applicable in Spain.
+In our opinion, the accompanying consolidated financial statements give a true and fair view, in all material respects, of the Group's consolidated equity and consolidated financial position at December 31, 2024, and of its financial performance and consolidated cash flows for the year then ended, in accordance with the International Financial Reporting Standards adopted by the European Union (IFRS-EU) and other provisions in the regulatory framework for financial information applicable in Spain.

-Basis for opinion
+Basis of the opinion

 We conducted our audit in accordance with prevailing audit regulations in Spain.
-Our responsibilities under those regulations are further described in the Auditor's responsibilities for the audit of the consolidated financial statements section of our report.
+Our responsibilities under those standards are described below in the Auditor's responsibilities for the audit of the consolidated financial statements section of our report.

 We are independent of the Group in accordance with the ethical requirements, including those related to independence, that are relevant to our audit of the consolidated financial statements in Spain as required by prevailing audit regulations.
-In this regard, we have not provided non-audit services nor have any situations or circumstances arisen that might have compromised our mandatory independence in a manner prohibited by the aforementioned requirements.
+In this regard, we have not provided non-audit services nor have any situations or circumstances arisen that might have compromised our mandatory independence in a manner prohibited by the aforementioned regulations.